IgnaOromendia/Nutrition-Table/README.md

 # Nutrition-Table
-This is an iOS app that I made before learning the most popular data structures and algorithms.
+I made this is an iOS app before learning the most popular data structures and algorithms.
 So you may find some things strange :)